-North Korea Has Released An American Student Detained For Over A Year
+Jailed US Student Otto Warmbier Has Been Medically Evacuated From North Korea

 Warmbier's release came on the same day former NBA star Dennis Rodman traveled to North Korea.

 In a statement released by the US State Department, Tillerson said Warmbier is en route to the US, and added that the US is still working to secure the release of three other US citizens detained in North Korea.
-Warmbier's parents told the Washington Post that he was in a coma and had been evacuated through an American military base in Japan.
+Warmbier's parents told the Washington Post that he was in a coma and had been medically evacuated through an American military base in Japan.

+Andray Abrahamian, a North Korea researcher at Macquarie University, said the release could be Pyongyang's way of signaling to Washington that it is open to negotiation.

+"This is a really public way to send a positive signal to DC that deals can be made," he said.

 It's unclear whether there is any link between Rodman's visit and Warmbier's release, but it coincides with the eccentric former basketball star's fifth visit to the country.
 Asked whether Rodman had been in touch with the US government before his trip, or whether he was going in any official capacity, the US Embassy in Beijing did not respond to a request for comment on Tuesday.